Creepsy/parser_generator/README.md

     a_token:<ADD> another_one:<SUB> -> (rule_result).
     ```
     #### Defining the result of a rule
-    There are three options for defining the rule result:
+    There are two options for defining the rule result:
     + Return an existing parameter:

       To return an existing parameter, you simple have to put the identifier of the parameter behind the "->":